 Ben: But before we hear from Jordan, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses monitor their online presence and make data-driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic, where a member of our digital strategies group will provide you with a consultation that reviews how your website content and SEO strategies can all be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation, where a member of our digital strategies group will provide you with a consultation that reviews how your website content and SEO strategies can all be optimized.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Ben: Okay, on with the show.
 Here’s my conversation with Jordan Koene, SEO Strategist and CEO of Searchmetrics Inc. Jordan, welcome back to the Voices Of Search podcast.